 Mold is potentially harmful depending upon the age and health of the persons exposed to mold, and the type and quantity of mold present.
-Mold exists everywhere in nature, but it grows indoors due to high humidity and water intrusion.
+Above all, mold exists everywhere in nature, but it grows indoors due to high humidity and water intrusion.
+So how are you going to deal with mold damage?

 Do. . . .